She Never Slept (and neither do they)

 Columnist/Reporter/Monthly Movie Tweet-a-thon Co-host

+Sarah L. Gerhardt is is a writer, editor and publisher living in Portland, Oregon.
 She grew up in a small town outside of Pittsburgh, where her love for reading and writing science-fiction, strange tales and horror began.
 She was only 10 years old when she wrote her first scary story.

-She lived in Portland, Oregon for a decade, where her love for the strange and unusual was fostered.
+She has lived in Portland, Oregon for well over a decade, where her love for the strange and unusual was fostered.
 Sarah’s interest in the unusual has landed her many fascinating opportunities.
 In addition to several published poems and articles for online publications, she also created an expansive mythos for an alien culture featured in a sci-fi board game entitled “You ‘N’ IT“.

 “Someone once asked what it was that first drew me to horror, science-fiction and strange tales.
 That’s easy – Drive-In Theater Double Features.
 As a child my family and I would regularly go to the drive-in (back when they were far more prevalent).
 Usually they would play a “kid friendly” movie as the opener and a more adult movie later in the evening when the kids should have been sleeping.
-I never slept.” – Sarah L. Covert
+I never slept.” – Sarah L. Gerhardt

 Her taste in general has a wide range but things that give her the shivers are always her favorite.
 In the last 8 years or so, Heather has discovered comic books and the rest of the world opened up to her.